soundjester/lemmy_monkey/README.md

 This script is (or should be) theme agnostic.
 It has been tested with darlkly, darkly-red, litely, and litely-red.

+## Installation

+1. Click your desired script from the shared code
+2. Click the "Raw" button at on the top right of the script header area
+3. Proceed according to the instructions for your userscript manager

 ## Screenshots of available scripts

 ###old.reddit.user.js